-o.64 An anti-doping test must be carried out at all official competitions of the FIE in accordance with the regulations in Article t.127.
+An anti-doping test must be carried out at all official competitions of the FIE in accordance with the regulations in Article 0.107.
 It may begin from the start of the competition and applies to fencers who have finished fencing.